cloudlena/apache-directory-index-resource/README.md

 - `folder_pattern` describes the pattern of how the folders are named (use `$VERSION` as a placeholder for the version)
 - `file_pattern` describes the pattern of where the file resides and how it's named (use `$VERSION` as a placeholder for the version)
 - `expand` if true the the downloaded file will be expanded into the `expanded` directory.
+- `version_filter` optional. used to filter what versions are further processed

 _Important_: Your version needs to follow the `version_pattern` defined in <scripts/check> (e.g. `1.2.3-beta.4`).